prashant171992/docker.github.io/datacenter/dtr/2.2/guides/admin/install/index.md

 DTR needs to be installed on a worker node that is being managed by UCP.
 You can't install DTR on a standalone Docker Engine.

+Also, installing DTR no longer fails when “Enable scheduling on UCP controllers and DTR nodes” is unchecked in UCP UI.

 ![](../../images/install-dtr-0.svg)